soub4i/soubai.me/content/posts/build-your-own-webpack-plugin.md

 # Let’s code

-Webpack plugin is just a javascript class with _apply_ method this method take `compiler` instance as a parameter so we can use `compiler.plugin` to register our custom logic based on a particular webpack compiler event so our plugin will be something like:
+Webpack plugin is just a javascript class with _apply_ method this method take `compiler` instance as a parameter so we can use `compiler.hooks.*` to register our custom logic based on a particular webpack compiler event (here we listen to `done`) so our plugin will be something like:

 ```js
 // ./plugin/super-plugin.js